 Full-service provider for the aerospace industry

 A special type of PLEXIGLAS® is used in airplanes and helicopters.
 In simple terms, this means that certified sheets from cast PLEXIGLAS® are elongated or stretched in a highly elaborate and complex process.
 The advantage of stretched PMMA sheets is that they have improved impact resistance and increased chemical stability.

 Evonik already ranks among the leading manufacturers of the primary product needed for stretched plates.
-With the new plant in Weiterstadt, Evonik will also be able to stretch and polish the sheets at its own facilities as of 2018 – including sheets that are considerably larger than the ones being produced today.
+With the new plant in Weiterstadt, Evonik will also be able to stretch and polish the sheets at its own facilities for the first time – including sheets that are considerably larger than was previously possible.
 The Acrylic Products division at Evonik will thus become a full-service provider of cast and stretched PMMA sheets for the aerospace industry.
 “This was the next logical step for us.
 It enables us to effectively pursue our strategy in the performance materials segment,” explains Krämer.
 “It helps us shore up our position as the leading manufacturer of polymer materials and intermediates.
 Building on our strong relationships with our customers, we will contribute to shaping their business and set new standards in our markets.”

 Above the clouds